Sreenadh1543/2020MT13045_AI_Assignment/README.md

 ### `npm install`

-will install requried node modules both on api and client
+will install requried node modules both on api and client folders

+>> API is the backend module which has api's to connect with open AI
+>> client is the front end module which is built on react.

 ### `npm start` on client